Play Based Therapy for Children

 Every child deserves a safe, welcoming place to express feelings, work through challenges, and grow into their best self.
 At Generational Wellness, play-based counseling helps kids in Temecula build healthy emotional skills through the power of play.
 All play-based therapy services are guided by passionate therapists who strive for high-quality and evidence-based care.

-What is Play Therapy?
+What is Play Based Therapy?

-Play therapy is a developmentally appropriate form of counseling that uses play — a child’s natural language — to help them process emotions, build coping skills, and gain confidence.
+Play based therapy is a developmentally appropriate form of counseling that uses play — a child’s natural language — to help them process emotions, build coping skills, and gain confidence.

 Through toys, art, games, and storytelling, children safely express feelings and work through challenges at their own pace.

-All sessions are child-led and designed to meet each child’s unique needs, with support and guidance from a Registered Play Therapist supervisor.
+All sessions are child-led and designed to meet each child’s unique needs, with support and guidance from a Play Therapist supervisor.

 Play-based counseling can help your child: